rexthecoder/Bamboo/README.md

 import 'package:bamboo/bamboo.dart';
 ```

-Wrap your MaterialApp or root widget with our inherited widget.
-You can define your own breakpoint using our inherited widget.
+Wrap your MaterialApp or root widget with our inherited widget.By defualt we have a default breakpoint but you can define your own breakpoint using our inherited widget.

 ```dart
     BambooBreakPoint(
       mobile: 500,